 Considering the reliance on technology and heavy mobile phone use of the new generation, we have identified the top 8 assets that could be missed if you are handling the estate of someone who passed away in their 30’s:

-Despite superannuation being listed above, it is common for a 30 year old in Australia to chop and change jobs like they are changing their underwear.
-Given that employers often have preferred superannuation providers (especially from industry to industry), it is not uncommon for a person to have multiple superannuation accounts which were established and contributed towards in each new role.
-Although the majority of superannuation funds could be allocated in a particular fund, conducting a search of lost super through the Australian Taxation Office is a wise idea.
+It is common for a 30 year old in Australia to chop and change jobs like they are changing their underwear.
+Given that employers often have preferred superannuation providers (especially from industry to industry), it is therefore not uncommon for a person to have multiple superannuation accounts which were established and contributed towards in each new role.
+Although the majority of superannuation funds could be allocated in one particular fund, conducting a search of lost super through the Australian Taxation Office is a wise idea.
 Not to mention if the death occurred as an accident, multiple superannuation accounts should mean multiple insurance policies.
 Most superannuation funds include insurance cover for unexpected death – in this case, you should enquire about the super fund’s death benefit policy and make a dependency claim accordingly.

 Identifying whether a deceased person held any shares can be complicated.
 The holder of shares which are listed on the Australian Stock Exchange can usually be identified by contacting either of the main share registries – i.e. Computershare or Link Market Services.
 However, not all shares are listed on the stock exchange.
 It is possible that the deceased invested in a privately (not publicly) traded business/company/partnership.
 Contacting the deceased’s accountant may be the best way to identify this, otherwise you may have to do some digging through their bank records or making enquiries share trading platforms (such as NABTrade, Commsec, or Self Wealth).